aspiringsecurity/EMTTR/Quotation-dapp-contract-management/sushiswap-analytics/README.md

 # SushiSwap Analytics

 SushiSwap Analytics is a progressive web application for the SushiSwap Protocol.
 Visualization, Tabulation, Anaytics and Organization tool for user interaction with DEX exchange like Sushiswap using OSS spreadsheet module for OP Medicine with a wiki interface.
-Wish to extend the user analytics tooling with Dune Analytics, build collaboration with DEX exchanges like Uniswap, Base (Coinbase) etc.
+Wish to extend the user analytics tooling with Dune Analytics, build collaboration with other DEX exchanges.

 Use-Case